zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **2.2.3 Access to third-party SDKs (plugin details as explained in section 1.4 above)**

-To ensure the realization of relevant functions of OneClick and the safe and stable operation of the application, we may integrate software development kits (SDKs) provided by third parties for relevant purposes.
+To ensure the realization of relevant functions of SnapAction and the safe and stable operation of the application, we may integrate software development kits (SDKs) provided by third parties for relevant purposes.
 We will strictly monitor the software tool development kits (SDKs) obtained from partners to protect data security.
 Please note that third-party SDKs may change the types of data processing due to version upgrades, policy adjustments, etc. Please refer to the official explanation of the SDK for details.

 **2.2.4 Other purposes with your consent.**

-**2.2.5 OneClick Permissions Use and Use Situation Explanation**
+**2.2.5 SnapAction Permissions Use and Use Situation Explanation**

-To ensure the realization and security of OneClick, we may apply for or use relevant operating system permissions; to ensure your right to know, we list the operating system permissions that the product may apply for and use through the following list, and you can manage the relevant permissions based on actual needs;
+To ensure the realization and security of SnapAction, we may apply for or use relevant operating system permissions; to ensure your right to know, we list the operating system permissions that the product may apply for and use through the following list, and you can manage the relevant permissions based on actual needs;

 Due to product upgrades, the types and purposes of applying for and using permissions may change.
 We will adjust the list in a timely manner to ensure that you are informed of the application and use of permissions.
 Please note that we may also use third-party SDKs for business and product security needs, and these third parties may also apply for or use relevant operating system permissions (device identification information);